PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Experiment Setup

 \subsection{Models}

-\paragraphbe{Target LLM} The target LLM is the model used in the prompt services.
-Currently, these services predominantly employ two versions: GPT-3.5 and GPT-4.
-Accordingly, our research focuses on both these models as the target LLMs.
-GPT-3.5~\cite{OpenAI}, developed by OpenAI and released in $2022$, is a black-box LLM extensively applied in various domains, such as chatbots, text generation, automated content creation, and data analysis.
-GPT-4~\cite{OpenAI}, OpenAI's latest model unveiled in $2023$.
-It is further developed based on GPT-3.5.
+\paragraphbe{Target LLM} The target LLM is the model used in prompt services, which currently predominantly employs two versions: GPT-3.5 and GPT-4~\cite{OpenAI}.
+Our research accordingly focuses on both of these models as target LLMs.
+Specifically, for attacks on PromptBase, we use both GPT-3.5 and GPT-4 as the target LLMs.
+For attacks targeting GPTs, we specifically use GPT-4 as the target LLM.

-\paragraphbe{Baseline generative model} Generative models in our study are utilized to generate surrogate prompts from the input-output data of target prompts.
-By default, the baseline generative model is the same as the target LLM.
-Our study selected GPT-3.5, GPT-4, and AI Prompt Generator GPT (referred to as Prompt Generator)~\cite{PromptGenerator} as our baseline generative models.
-The Prompt Generator is a commercialized prompt generator that claims to generate the most effective ChatGPT AI prompts within seconds.
+\paragraphbe{Generative Model} Generative models in our work are utilized to generate stolen prompts from the input-output data of target prompts.
+By default, the generative model is the same as the target LLM.